dmbarbour/wikilon/docs/AboutAO.md

 ### Large Value Stowage

-For big data in a small working memory, it is useful to reverse the linking process: move data to disk, and replace the in-memory representation by a small token that may be used to reload the data from disk.
+For big data in a small working memory, it is useful to reverse the linking process: move data to disk, and replace the in-memory representation by a small token that may be used to dynamically link the data.
 I call this pattern 'stowage'.
-Stowage is most efficient with log-structured merge trees and similar persistent data structures that buffer and batch writes.
-Careful use of value stowage can enable entire databases as first-class values, and greatly reduces need for IO effects surrounding storage.

 In context of AO, stowage involves creating new word tokens during evaluation.

         [large value]{&stow}  == [{%resourceId}]
         [small value]{&stow}  == [small value]

 Here `{%resourceId}` is a word whose definition is equivalent to `large value`.
-Stowage has overhead, so an evaluator should make a heuristic decision about whether to stow depending on the value size.
+Stowage has overhead, so an evaluator must make a heuristic decision about whether to stow depending on value size.
+Thus, smaller values should not be stowed.

-How resource IDs are named is left to the evaluator and runtime.
-Stowage doesn't need deterministic naming, though at least having stable names would be convenient for humans, rendering tools, caching, etc. that interact with the results in contexts like incremental computation.
-Structure sharing could also be useful.
+Stowage works best with persistent data structures, where updates to the structure only require updates to a small subset of nodes.
+Stowage works even better with log-structured merge trees and similar structures where updates are implicitly batched and most updates are shallow.

+The naming of stowed resources is left to the runtime, but stable names should be favored to simplify caching and structure sharing.

 ### Incremental Computing and Caching